Are outbursts of anger and feelings of resentment taking a toll on your marriage?

-Let’s explore this idea further.
 Children get angry the moment they don’t get their way.
 BAM!
 The triggers go off.
-They have no filters, no maturity.
+They have no filters or maturity.
 As they grow up, the little things that caused a child to get upset no longer matter to the adult.
 How often is it that you still see an elderly person really upset?!
 Unfortunately, many adults still haven’t learned how to handle their anger yet.

-Gandhi is a great example of one who worked on controlling his mind so it never got angry, not even when he was shot.
-He blessed his attacker as he went down and died.
+Gandhi is a great example of one who worked on controlling his mind so it never got angry.
+Even when he was shot he blessed his attacker as he went down and died.
 He was in charge of his mind.
-You too have this same essential capability; you just have to learn and practice how to develop new habits.
+You too have this same essential capability; you just have to learn and practice developing new habits.

 What Can You Do When Your Wife Or Husband Is Always Angry And Negative?

 People often complain about how their wife or husband gets really angry over little things.
 They call them over-sensitive, cranky, or whatever.
 Sometimes their spouse can even be downright mean.
-Perhaps this is because they were raised badly and don’t care about anyone but themselves.
-As we live in a “what about me?” world, there are a lot of these people around.
+Perhaps they were raised poorly and don’t care about anyone but themselves.
+Since we live in a “what about me?” world, there are a lot of these people around.

-One lady wrote to our counselors, (and you can write to them too), “my husband’s anger is ruining my marriage!”.
+One lady wrote to our counselors, (and you may write to them also), “My husband’s anger is ruining my marriage!”.
 We get it!
 This is a big problem!
 However, the problem was not what she thought it was (namely her husband).

-When your children are angry for silly reasons, (you cut their sandwich the wrong way, or their toy isn’t good enough, etc) do you feel like it is ruining your family?
+When your children are angry for silly reasons, (e.g. you cut their sandwich the wrong way, or you won’t let them eat dirt, etc) do you feel like it is ruining your family?
 Does their anger ruin your day, cause you to resent them, or to close off your heart to them?
 No, of course not.
 You simply deal with them lovingly as they work through their own issues.
 You hope that over time they will mature enough to handle their anger in a better way.
-But ideally, you should teach them how to handle their emotions so they can deal with them effectively and become psychologically healthy adults.
+But ideally, you should teach them how to consciously manage their emotions so they can deal with them effectively and become psychologically healthy adults.